Study Mental Health in Adults: Explore the scope and nature of mental illness and the treatments that may be applied to sufferers.

 Many life experiences and disorders cause the sufferer considerable pain or distress and as a result people often use defence mechanisms to cope.
 One of these is dissociation, which includes various attempts to distance oneself from these painful stressors.
 These can be good coping mechanisms, but if taken too far can contribute to dissociative disorders such as dissociative amnesia - where periods of time are 'forgotten', and dissociative fugue where a person wanders off and is unable to recall a period of time, and how they got where they are.

 There is also some suggestion that stressors such as difficult life events can cause or contribute to the onset of other disorders such as schizophrenia.
 Furthermore, negative emotions can impede coping mechanisms and contribute to problems in other conditions like dementia and anorexia.

 As you can see, the impact of negative emotions is far-reaching and if left to continue, their presence can seriously undermine a person's well-being.
 Little wonder then that so much effort has gone into looking at ways to arrest these feelings and regain control over them.

 As you move through this course; your knowledge and understanding of mental health issues that affect adults, will be develop in ways you may not appreciate until you have completed your studies.
 That of course is the nature of any study - if you understood what you were going to learn before you learnt it; you probably don't need to do the course.

 On completing this course, your fundamental understanding of mental health will be broad and solid; and you will have a foundation for growing that understanding further, through experience and further learning in the months and years that follow.

-- If you would like to learn more about conditions such as dementia, depression, anxiety and more mental health conditions, then why not enrol on this course.
+- Learn more about conditions such as dementia, depression, anxiety and more mental health conditions, then why not enrol on this course.

-Study with ACS - choose quality courses, written by experts.
+- Study with ACS - detailed, quality courses, written by experts.

 MAKE THE RIGHT CHOICE.